Free native plants

 One woman and two men unload native plants from a truck at Botanica.

-Every June, we run the Pōhutukawa Coast Programme, giving away native plants to residents of the Whangārei District.
+Every winter, we run the Pōhutukawa Coast programme, giving away native plants to residents of the Whangārei District.

 Plant distributors and pick-up locations